SQL Schema Creator

 projects/ores.sql/populate/populate.sql:

-\ir {component}_{entity}_populate.sql
+\ir ores_{component}_{entity}_populate.sql

 Step 7: Test the schema

-- Create a test instance:
+- Create a test database:

 - Verify the table exists:

-psql -U ores -d <database_name> -c "\d ores.{component}_{entity}_tbl"
+psql -U ores_cli_user -d ores_test_schema -c "\d ores_{component}_{entity}_tbl"

 - Test the notification trigger:

-psql -U ores -d <database_name> -c "LISTEN ores_{entity_plural}; INSERT INTO ores.{component}_{entity}_tbl (...)
+psql -U ores -d <database_name> -c "LISTEN ores_{entity_plural}; INSERT INTO ores_{component}_{entity}_tbl (...)
 VALUES (...);"

 Step 8: Run schema validation